fplaras/react-dashboard-template/rapidresponse/src/core/readme.md

-folder for common components that are used throughout (buttons, headers, footers — components that are generic and very reusable).
+folder for core components that are required.